-Touch to See books to support isolated blind people in this time of crisis.
+Touch to See books to support blind people in this time of crisis.

 Your donation of £20 could provide an isolated blind person with Touch to See books for the next four months.

 At Living Paintings we can help.
-We create Touch to See books that are used by thousands of blind and partially sighted people to bring the visual world to life.
+We create Touch to See books that are used by thousands of blind and partially sighted children, young people and adults to bring the visual world to life.
 They are sent out from our completely free postal library which is still fully operational and available for any visually impaired person to benefit from.

 Boxes of magic from Living Paintings